CodeMonk/dBackup/DESIGN_Phase_1.md

 * Create a manifest in a portable format to store at the destination.
 * Destination is a mounted directory somewehre.
 * Store backup data in the destionation
+* Fully document all code and classes.
+	* Use Sphinx for docs.
+* All code must have unit tests

 ### Backup Specifics